1. The pukak.

 Mount Fidelity on the west side of Glacier National Park receives the most snow in Canada.
-It snows about 144 out of 365 days every year, depositing 1,271 cm or 48 feet of snow.
-Seven of the 10 snowiest places in Canada are in British Columbia., the other three are: #7 Nain, Newfoundland, & Labrador; #9 Cap Seize, Quebec; and #10 Churchill Falls, Nfld. & Labrador.
+It snows about 144 out of 365 days every year, depositing 48 feet of snow.
+Seven of the 10 snowiest places in Canada are in British Columbia.
+The other three are: #7 Nain, Newfoundland; #9 Cap Seize, Quebec; and #10 Churchill Falls, Newfoundland.

 9. How heavy is snow?